Trygve Lie

 Trygve Halvdan Lie (/liː/ LEE, [ˈtrʏ̂ɡvə ˈliː]; 16 July 1896 – 30 December 1968) was a Norwegian politician, labour leader, government official and author.
 He served as Norwegian foreign minister during the critical years of the Norwegian government in exile in London from 1940 to 1945.
-From 1946 to 1952 he was the first Secretary-General of the United Nations.
+He was the first secretary-general of the United Nations.

 Early life

 Lie was born in Kristiania (now Oslo) on 16 July 1896.
-His father, carpenter Martin Lie, left the family to emigrate to the United States in 1902, and was never heard from again.
+His father, carpenter Martin Lie, left the family to emigrate to the United States in 1902 and was never heard from again.
 Trygve grew up under poor conditions together with his mother Hulda and a sister who was six at the time.
 His mother ran a boarding house and café in Grorud in Oslo.

 Lie joined the Labour Party in 1911 and was named as the party's national secretary soon after receiving his law degree from the University of Oslo in 1919.
 Lie was editor-in-chief for Det 20de Aarhundre ('The 20th Century') from 1919 to 1921.
 From 1922 to 1935 he was a legal consultant for the Workers' National Trade Union (named Norwegian Confederation of Trade Unions from 1957).
 During this period, he acquired a reputation for settling disputes early and bringing test cases before the courts.
 He chaired the Norwegian Workers' Confederation of Sports from 1931 to 1935.

 Political career

 In local politics he served as a member of the executive committee of Aker municipality council from 1922 to 1931.
 He was elected to the Norwegian Parliament from Akershus in 1937.
-He was appointed Minister of Justice when a Labour Party government was formed by Johan Nygaardsvold in 1935.
-Lie was later appointed Minister of Trade (July to October 1939) and Minister of Supplies (October 1939 to 1941).
+He was appointed minister of justice when a Labour Party government was formed by Johan Nygaardsvold in 1935.
+Lie was later appointed minister of trade (July to October 1939) and minister of supplies (October 1939 to 1941).

 A socialist from an early age, Lie once met Vladimir Lenin while on a Labour Party visit to Moscow and gave permission for Leon Trotsky to settle in Norway after he was exiled from the Soviet Union.
 However, because of pressure from Joseph Stalin, he forced Trotsky to leave the country.

 When Nazi Germany invaded Norway in 1940, Lie ordered all Norwegian ships to sail to Allied ports.
-In 1941, Lie was named as Foreign Minister of the Norwegian government-in-exile, and he remained in this position until 1946.
+In 1941, Lie was named as foreign minister of the Norwegian government-in-exile, and he remained in this position until 1946.